Reapie/reapie/README.md

  - crypo - the ones on my skill level are mostly just guessing too

-I enjoy doing a little trolling and building fuzzers ;)
+I enjoy doing a little trolling and building fuzzers ;) If you want to know something about the publicly uploaded things you can contact me on discord: Reapie#7412

 <!--
 **Reapie/reapie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.